Darxo/Hardened/README.md

 - **Crossbow and Firearm Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty.
 It no longer reduces the reload cost of **Heavy Crossbows** by 1
 - **Dagger Mastery** no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
 - **Decisive** no longer grants 15% more Resolve at 1 Stack
 - **Death Dealer** is completely reworked.
-It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles
+It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles.
+It also removes any rooted effects, whenever you use an AoE Attack
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit and it increases the knock back distance of **Shatter** by 1
 - **Dismantle** has been completely reworked.
 It now grants 100% more Shield Damage.
 It also grants +40% Armor Damage against enemies who have full health
 - **Dismemberment** no longer causes any morale checks.
 It now grants +20% chance to hit the body part with the most temporary injuries